BitcoinDesign/Guide/guide/how-it-works/ecash/cashu.md

    layout = "full-width"
 %}

 A Cashu mint operates simply and centrally.
 One entity (the mint) handles the entire process: issuing bitcoin-backed ecash tokens when users deposit bitcoin and redeeming them when users request withdrawals.
-This centralized model enables fast transactions but requires trust in the mint’s integrity and security.
+This centralized model enables fast payments but requires trust in the mint’s integrity and security.

 Cashu’s design prioritizes simplicity and speed, relying on a single operator to manage all operations.
 Cashu currently only supports lightning payments, but in the future it will support on-chain payments as well.